kevinlawler/KLSingleton/README.md

 6. Swizzle-free
 7. Simple

 It has been tested only with ARC.
 This implementation chooses "not lazy" instead of "requires explicit initialization" or "locks to allocate".
-NSSingleton is named in a manner designed to minimize the amount of discussion about singletons, pro or con.

 ## Use